-lets you search for georeferenced plant observations and see them on a map.
+lets you search for georeferenced observations of wild plants and see them on a map.

 It also show photos associated with observations.